The Paradox of Power Loss in a Lossless Infinite Transmission Line: Abstract

 \section{Abstract}

-It is shown that the famous paradox of continuous power drain from the source at the input of an otherwise lossless infinite transmission line is successfully resolved when one takes into account both incident and reflected waves in the circuit.
-The solution of the paradox lies in the realization that while in an open-circuit finite transmission line/ladder network, there is a reflected wave, there may be no such thing in the infinite case.
-Actually in a lossless finite line, the source does keep on supplying power as an incident wave (even when there are no resistive elements which could consume power as Ohmic losses), but gets it back equally in terms of the reflected wave.
-Therefore there is no {\em net} power loss from the source which is consistent with the circuit comprising only reactive elements presenting zero resistance.
-It is demonstrated that even a simple, driven LC circuit can be analyzed as an open-circuit 1-block ladder network and from the superposition of incident and reflected waves the input impedance of the LC circuit calculated for all driving frequencies.
-However in the case of an infinite ladder network or infinite transmission line, assumed to be ideal with no discontinuities enroute, there is no termination to start a reflected wave, and the source while continuously supplying power in the forward direction, does not retrieve it from a reflected wave.
-Thus there is an apparent net power loss, which ultimately appears as the stored electromagnetic energy in the reactive elements (capacitances and inductances), which initially had no such energy stored within, further down the line as the incident wave travels forward.
-It is also shown that radiation plays absolutely no role in resolving this paradox.
+We discuss here the famous paradox of a continuous power drainage from the source at the input of an otherwise lossless infinite transmission line.
+The solution of the paradox lies in the realization that in an open-circuit finite transmission line/ladder network, there is an incident as well as a reflected wave and the input impedence is determined by the superposition of both waves.
+It is explicitly shown that the reactive input impedance of even a single block, comprising say a simple LC circuit, is determined at all driving frequencies from the superposition of incident and reflected waves, and that the input impedance remains reactive in nature (i.e., an imaginary value) even when additional blocks are added indefinitely.
+However in a ladder network or transmission line, taken to be {\em infinite right from the beginning}, there is no reflected wave (assuming the circuit to be ideal with no discontinuities en route).
+Thus the source while continuously supplying power in the forward direction, does not retrieve it from a reflected wave and unlike in the case of a finite line, there is a net power loss.
+This apparently lost energy ultimately appears in the electromagnetic fields in the reactive elements (capacitances and inductances which to begin with had no such stored energy), further down the line as the incident wave advances forward.
+It is also shown that radiation plays absolutely no role in resolving this intriguing paradox.